 That video was all the motivation I needed to quickly decide that a small detour was in order for this week because the topic Rand Fishkin talked about in the video has very important implications for the ways photographers ought to be thinking about their own marketing efforts.

-You can watch the video for yourself below and then I’ll give you the general gist of what Rand was saying.
+You can watch the video for yourself below and then I’ll expand on what Rand was saying, and explain how it affects you as a professional photographer…

 The main topic was “building an SEO strategy and a universal set of five questions you can ask yourself to help put that strategy into practice”.